 Putting yourself in the shoes of your potential brand audience can be incredibly powerful when it comes to ultimately enhancing your brand as a whole.

-This should help you to get a sense of the types of marketing that may work with your particular demographic as well as how much money you will need to put behind it in order to see success.
+You will get a sense of the types of marketing that may work with your particular demographic as well as how much money you will need to put behind it in order to see success.

 3. Competitors Reviews Analysis